lowriech/BioCLIP-Flickr/README.md

 3. Pipeline scripts use functions, classes, and constant defined by the modules in `src/Python/` or scripts in `src/R/`.
 4. Pipeline scripts generate processed data in `output/` and static visualizations in `figs/`.

+`00_download_data.R` and `00_download_data.py` are provided as examples.
+Replace them and add additional pipeline scripts as appropriate.

+The last pipeline script should render all literate programming documents (see next section).

 ### Use case interpretation

 ```